 Set up your email

-- Open Thunderbird.
-The Welcome to Thunderbird dialog will appear.
-If it doesn't, select Local Folders in the sidebar on the left, then under the Create a new account heading in the page that appears, click the Email link.
+Open Thunderbird.
+The Set Up an Existing Email Account dialog box will appear.
+If it doesn't, select Local Folders in the sidebar on the left, then under the Set up an account heading in the page that appears, click the Email link.

-Fill in your name, email address and password:
+Fill in your name, email address, and app password:

-- Your name: The name people will see on the email you send.
+- Your name: Whatever name you want others to see on the email you send.

 Click Continue.
 Thunderbird will find the server settings.